mikelyons/invadors/README.md

 # Invadors

+Easy to use, it will make you more attractive and you feel sensual doing so.

 A Love2d platformer game prototype I wrote to learn more about game programming while travelling Europe.

 **Update**: 0.4.2 - development started again with a big cleanup